Lease agreements don’t always start on the first of the month.

 How to Calculate Prorated Rent

-But how is rent prorated to determine the daily rent rate?
+But how is rent prorated to determine the daily (per diem) rent rate?

-The simplest, and most commonly used, is the “banker’s month” method.
-You simply divide the rent by 30 days (an average month) to reach the daily rent rate, then multiply that by the number of days remaining in the month.
+The simplest and most commonly used method is the “banker’s month” method.
+To reach the daily rent rate, you simply divide the rent by 30 days (an average month) and multiply that by the number of days remaining in the month.

 What is prorated rent?
 Easy, that’s what.